wriaz/firstJava/README.md

 # CICD_Java_gradle_application

-This is a hello world application
+This is a new line

 This application is java spring boot web application